“I didn’t want to do things halfway” – Coline Ballet-Baz

 Possibly the first female urban skiing project ever, Coline Ballet-Baz’s 2016 urban mission was an awesome step in the right direction for freeskiing, as a sport and an industry.
 Photographer David Malacrida shadowed Coline and her team on their mission to showcase women’s street skiing.

-Saint Nicolas La Chapelle, Savoy; the spot is by a church above a calm cemetery and in front of skeptical students.
-For three hours we’ve been on-site, in a snowfall that eventually turned to rain.
-Totally drenched, Coline has attempted the feature some 30-odd times already, and keeps pressing on with determination reminiscent of urban skiing innovator Cam Riley.
-She won’t give up and of course, long after we’ve all given up on the spot, she finally nails it.
-I’ve already put the camera away due to the weather and am busy balancing a shovel over my head as a makeshift umbrella.
-Erwan, meanwhile, has put a protective bag around his camera, and continues to film.
-Finally we yell, jump for joy and show Coline the video.
+Saint Nicolas La Chapelle, Savoy.
+The spot is by a church, above a calm cemetery and in front of skeptical students.
+For three hours we’ve been onsite, in a snowfall that’s eventually turned to rain.
+Totally drenched, Coline has attempted the feature some 30-odd times already, and keeps pressing on with a determination reminiscent of urban-skiing innovator Cam Riley.
+She won’t give up, and long after we’ve all given up on the spot, she finally nails it.
+I’ve already put my camera away due to the weather, and am busy balancing a shovel over my head as a makeshift umbrella.
+Erwan, meanwhile, has put a protective bag around his camera and continues to film.
+Finally we yell, jump for joy, and show Coline the video.

-Find the rest of the article and many others about e.g. the monstrous Suzuki Nine Knights hip or Fabian Lentsch’s journey into the unknown, in the new Downdays Magazine.
+Read the rest of the article, and others about the monstrous Suzuki Nine Knights hip or Fabian Lentsch’s journey into the unknown, in the new Downdays Magazine Novemver 2016 issue.